Volkswagen Golf Mk7: Golf GTE

 The car has four (or on some older models, five) driving modes.
 The car will always start in all-electric mode (unless the battery has a very low charge).
-A button beside the gear stick allows the driver to select between Hybrid drive, which allows the car to switch between electric drive and the petrol motor when driving; Charge Mode, which uses energy from the petrol engine to recharge the car's battery; Battery hold mode, which solely uses the petrol engine to save battery power (only available on older models) and back to Electric mode; the final option, called GTE Mode, has a separate button beside the gear stick which allows the car to use both the petrol engine and the electric motor for punchier performance.
+A button beside the gear stick allows the driver to select between Hybrid drive, which allows the car to switch between electric drive and the petrol motor when driving; Charge Mode, which uses energy from the petrol engine to recharge the car's battery; Battery hold mode, which solely uses the petrol engine to save battery power (only available on older models); and back to Electric mode.
+The final option, called GTE Mode, has a separate button beside the gear stick that lets the car use both the petrol engine and the electric motor for punchier performance.

 The Golf GTE uses a six-speed DSG gearbox with a triple-clutch system specially developed for hybrid vehicles.
 The electric motor is integrated into the gearbox housing, while further hybrid components include power electronics and a charger.
-An electro-mechanical brake servo and an electric air conditioning compressor make for energy-efficient braking and air conditioning.
+An electro-mechanical brake servo and an electric air-conditioning compressor enable energy-efficient braking and air conditioning.

 Volkswagen claims a 0.299 drag coefficient.

-Inside as on the outside, the Golf GTE features blue highlights where the GTI has red.
+Inside, as outside, the Golf GTE features blue highlights where the GTI has red.
 This includes stitching on the steering wheel, gear lever gaiter and seats, and a blue stripe in the tartan pattern on the sports seats.
-It includes bespoke functions for electric vehicles, including the ability to identify potential destinations on electric range, and electric charging points.
-The GTE will also feature an e-manager which allows the driver to preset vehicle charging as well as interior cooling or heating.
+It includes bespoke functions for electric vehicles, including the ability to identify potential destinations on electric range and electric charging points.
+The GTE will also feature an e-manager that lets the driver preset vehicle charging as well as interior cooling or heating.
 These functions can also be operated remotely using the Volkswagen Car-Net app on a smartphone: a three-year subscription will be included in the UK.